 As I come across reviews or dig through archived reviews, I’ll add them – first to last, and not necessarily in the order they were written.
-Been finding so many, I had to tie off this list and continue here (so read here then go read there, okay?)
+Been finding so many, I had to tie off this list and continue the series in other posts (use the search feature to find them).

 Tameka Jarvis-George’s film, Dinner, based on her poem of the same name and directed by Christopher Hodge of Cinque Productions premiered in 2011 at the Reggae Film Festival in Jamaica, where it received the following review:

 “Featuring an attractive pair of lovebirds, Dinner is a sweetly poetic and vivid 12-minute verse-to-screen clip from an Antiguan writer/director with an appealing, if slightly provocative, voice.
 It’s a small film with a big heart that explores intimate love, employing a slyly clever approach – cloaked in the guise of meal preparation.
 While getting dinner ready a radiant young lady (played by Jervis-George, who also provides a lyrical voice-over) is surprised by the early arrival home of her virile Rastafarian man, and before you can say ‘Come and get it’ a dining of a totally different variety plays out on-screen.
 Shot in vibrant hues by a surprisingly steady camera, Dinner is romp that ends all too quickly, but it was tastefully delightful while it lasted.
 B”